 The College for Behavioral Health Leadership (CBHL) is bringing together experts from around the country to help leaders balance the reality of managing the current crisis with the need to foster hope, plan for the future and convene conversations that will lead to new partnerships and collective action.

-Through a series of six, monthly interactive webinars beginning in June 2020, CBHL will offer opportunities for leaders to learn and collaborate on topics relevant to leadership in the current era, including the importance of integrated care, inequity and resulting disparities, international innovations, the role of public behavioral health authorities in disaster behavioral health management, and the role of partnerships.
+Through a series of interactive webinars, CBHL will offer opportunities for leaders to learn and collaborate on topics relevant to leadership in the current era, including the importance of integrated care, inequity and resulting disparities, international innovations, the role of public behavioral health authorities in disaster behavioral health management, and the role of partnerships.
 Specific topics will be flexible to be responsive to emerging needs.

 Who Should Attend: Leaders serving people and communities with behavioral and other complex health needs.

-Format: Each monthly webinar will consist of two parts, 90-minutes total
+Format: Each webinar will consist of two parts, 90-minutes total

 - Part 1 will be a 45-minute panel presentation on the identified topic from experts in the field and is free for all to attend.